Super Bowl XXXIX: Aftermath

 The Patriots' Super Bowl win was the third championship for Boston-area sports teams in 12 months, following the Patriots winning Super Bowl XXXVIII the year before and the Red Sox winning the World Series – first in 86 years – three months earlier.
 This marked the first time since 1989–1990 in the San Francisco Bay Area that the same market has had 2 Super Bowl and World Series winners in 12 months.

-The Patriots would go on to have the only 16-0 season in NFL history three years later, get to another six Super Bowls and win three of them before Tom Brady departed following the 2019 season.

-With the Eagles’ loss, the city of Philadelphia’s sports championship drought continued (no Philadelphia-based pro sports team since the 1983 76ers won the NBA title) until the Phillies won the 2008 World Series.
-The Eagles did not return to the Super Bowl until 2017, also with a 13–3 record, when they beat the Falcons and Vikings in the reverse order that they did in the 2004–05 playoffs.
-They exacted revenge on New England in Super Bowl LII, defeating them 41–33 and winning their first championship since 1960.
+With the Eagles’ loss, the city of Philadelphia's sports championship drought continued (no Philadelphia-based pro sports team since the 1983 76ers won a title) until the Phillies won the 2008 World Series.
+The Eagles did not return to the Super Bowl until 2017, when they exacted revenge on the Patriots in Super Bowl LII, defeating them 41–33 and winning their first championship since 1960.

-15 years later, Andy Reid returned to the Super Bowl as head coach of the Kansas City Chiefs, who defeated the San Francisco 49ers 31–20 at Super Bowl LIV, winning the team's first title since Super Bowl IV and Reid's first as head coach.
-They would return to the Super Bowl in 2021, but lose to Tom Brady's second team, the Tampa Bay Buccaneers, 31–9.
-They would return to the Super Bowl in 2023, and win over the Philadelphia Eagles, 38-35.

-As of 2023, this is the last time that a team has won back-to-back Super Bowls.